sunnygy/blogmd/source/_posts/Spring.md

 categories: spring
 ---

-## 1. The Bean will be built up by  inner AbstractApplicationContext when looking up
+## 1.The Bean will be built up by  inner AbstractApplicationContext when looking up

 <!--more-->